jit97/computecloud/README.md

 # computecloud
-Azure Metric Retrieval and Analysis
+Azure Metric Retrieval and Analysis (PowerShell Scripts for Authentication Only)